Reference Architectures - Examples of Architectures - Zerto

 Infrastructure Modernization

-This same architecture can be used to move your workloads from an end of life platform to your new infrastructure in just minutes, significantly speeding up infrastructure modernization projects.
+This same architecture can be used to move your workloads from an end-of-life platform to your new infrastructure in just minutes, significantly speeding up infrastructure modernization projects.

 Consolidations & Migrations